ABOUT LR'S ENGLISH DEGREE PROGRAM

-The English major at Lenoir-Rhyne University offers students the chance to develop their writing and reading skills while studying an eclectic range of texts from the British, American, and world traditions.
+The English major at Lenoir-Rhyne University offers undergraduate students the chance to develop their writing and reading skills while studying an eclectic range of texts from the British, American, and world traditions.
 Students work closely with faculty in small classes, reading and engaging in thought-provoking discussions about all aspects of literature.
 The curriculum of the English major not only teaches students about literature, it also focuses on the skills that students learn from the study of literature – skills like critical thinking, research, collaborative work, and editing.

 Lenoir-Rhyne's English major has two tracks that students may pursue: a Literature track and a Creative Writing track.
 Both tracks provide students a strong foundation in writing and literary study.
 At the advanced level, students in the literature track have the opportunity to delve into study of writers and ideas that particularly interest them.
 Students in the creative writing track participate in small workshops and tutorials to create poetry, fiction, and creative non-fiction.
 Both tracks are designed to challenge students intellectually and help them develop a true appreciation of literature while gaining marketable analytical and communication skills.